To Anyone Who Wants to Conquer Their Limiting Beliefs But Can't Get Started

 And you know what I did after that?
 I started living my life again.
 I reconnected with my playfulness, danced, spent time with my girls, hung out in nature, went deeper into my yoga practice, baked cookies with my nephew…I allowed myself to “just be.”

-You have to nurture yourself and provide a safe place for healing and integrating.
-That phase of listening and purging your old beliefs might be over and done with in twenty minutes or it can last a couple of weeks or months.
+You have to nurture yourself and provide a safe place for healing and integration.
+That phase of listening and purging your old beliefs might be over and done within twenty minutes or it can last a couple of weeks or months.
 I’ve personally experienced all three timeframes as I’ve worked with letting go of different limiting beliefs.